About Us

 Darcy Thompson

-Director
+Executive Director

-Darcy has been at the helm of LSP since its inception in 2013, and has been devoting his energies to the organization full-time since October 2015.
-Prior to his work with LSP, Darcy worked on the national staff of Teach For America for over eleven years, during which time he conducted research on teacher effectiveness in urban and rural schools, helped refine the organization’s framework for effective teaching, led their national STEM recruitment efforts, helped found Teach For America – Appalachia, and managed and secured large federal grants.
+Darcy has been at the helm of LSP since its inception in 2013.
+Prior to his work at LSP, he worked on the national staff of Teach For America for over eleven years, during which time he conducted research on teacher effectiveness in urban and rural schools, helped refine the organization’s framework for effective teaching, led their national STEM recruitment efforts, and helped found Teach For America – Appalachia.
+Darcy has lived in Louisville since 2003, and has enthusiastically adopted the city as his home.
+He is thrilled to combine his enthusiasm for stories and books with his lifelong commitment to education as an engine for social justice.

 -